jokull/blog/src/_posts/server-actions-shopify-forms/post.md

 }
 ```

-And here's the server action
+And here's the server action.
+Assigning the form type to `z.input` is a nice little touch
+to get static analysis of the schema and form output.

 ```ts
 'use server';